Workplace Fire Safety: 6 Prevention Tips

 The banking industry, with a dispersed office environment, will have multiple branches to take into consideration.
 In addition to bank tellers and employees, banks will need to protect customers in the event of a structural fire.

-Similarly, the health care industry has a wide variety of staff they’ll need to keep safe (nurses, doctors, technicians) as well as patients to consider in the event of a fire.
+Similarly, the healthcare industry has a wide variety of staff they’ll need to keep safe (nurses, doctors, technicians) as well as patients to consider in the event of a fire.
+Evacuation is rarely the best option for hospitals since many patients will be unable to get to safety.
+That’s why prevention is so important in the healthcare industry.
+AlertMedia’s Hospital Fire Safety Checklist is designed to help do just that.

 Understanding the industry-specific fire risks your place of business faces is essential to maintaining a safe work environment.

-The Occupational Safety and Health Administration (OSHA) requires organizations, depending on specific industry and hazardous materials present, to follow strict safety guidelines.
-In addition, businesses have a duty of care obligation to their employees.
+The Occupational Safety and Health Administration (OSHA) requires organizations, depending on specific industries and hazardous materials present, to follow strict fire safety and evacuation guidelines.
+In addition, businesses have a duty of care to their employees.
 This legal and moral responsibility requires that employers do everything within their power to keep their people out of harm’s way.

 But regardless of the legal obligation, every organization should be committed to a safe working environment.
 And that begins with education.